nianzecong/aelf-automation-test/test/AElf.Automation.FeatureVerification/script/README.md

 ```

-Write a new shell script `deploy-testContract-mainChain-test1.sh` that sets environment variables
+Write a new shell script `deploy2mainChain-testNode-YourContract.dev.sh` in `./script` forder that sets environment variables
 and invokes `do-deploy-contract.sh` to deploy your contract to aelf block chain.

 ```shell